Empathetech-LLC/empathetech_flutter_ui/README.md

 - **Screen reader support**
   - Empathetech code is manually verified with [TalkBack](https://support.google.com/accessibility/android/answer/6006598?hl=en) and [VoiceOver](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios).
 - **User customization**
-  - The only way to be truly accessible for ALL customers is to empower them with the freedom of choice!
+  - The only way to be truly accessible to ALL customers is to empower them with the freedom of choice!
     - EFUI provides an elegant UX for full control over an app's appearance.
 - **Internationalization**
   - Empathetech apps have been translated to Spanish and French (so far).
-  - EFUI provides the infrastructure for unlimited future translations.
+  - EFUI also provides the infrastructure for unlimited future translations.
     - Moral fiber moment: Remember that LLMs are a tool for acceleration.
 But, there's a lot more to a great car than just acceleration!
 If your translations are generated: disclose that.
 EFUI's translations started with A.I. and ended with H.I.
 - **Cost**
   - While we encourage [contributions](#contributing), EFUI is completely free and [open source](./LICENSE).